KLab-UT/sequence-processing-intro/README.md

 # Completing the exercise

 Your goal in this exercise is to (1) summarize data from a DNA sequence alignment, (2) create and analyze an amino acid alignment, and (3) create a directory for each sample containing the DNA sequence and amino acid sequence.
+These objectives should be completed by running a single script (but it can run other scripts).
 Each of these objectives is broken up below.

 > note: This readme contains several code blocks.
 Blocks with a ```$``` prompt refer to command that can be executed using bash (or generally other shell languages).
 Blocks with a ```>>>``` prompt refer to python code.
 Blocks without a prompt refer to content within a text file.

 ## Summarize data from a DNA sequence alignment
 You should create a script that will process a DNA sequence alignment in fasta format.
 This script should out put a file called "log.txt" that contains (1) the number of sequences, (2) the number of unique sampling dates, and (3) the number of variable sites (see below for definition of variable site).

+> note: You can use any scripting language for this objective.
+You will draw from computer science skills you have learned in classes up to this point (e.g., storing information in collections, performing simple calculations).

 #### What is a FASTA file?
 A fasta file stores genetic sequence data and a descriptive header for each sequence.
 A fasta file can have a single header or multiple headers.
 The header line can contain various items pertaining to the sequence, such as the chromosome, species, and individual ID.
 A header line is demarcated by the '>' character, and the following line(s) contain the sequence information pertaining to this specific header.
 The sequence line should only contain information pertaining to the sequence described by the previous header.
 A single fasta file can contain multiple sequences.
 Here is an example of what this can look like: